OpenCageData/opencagedata-misc-docs/OpenCage-data-processing-agreement.md

 ### 9. Legal Effect

-1. This agreement comes into effect from the time of purchase of an OpenCage subscription.
+1. This agreement comes into effect from the 25th of May 2018 for all existing customers, or from the time of purchase of an OpenCage subscription.
 It expires with cessation of the Customer's OpenCage subscription.